-This page explains which Google Cloud Storage operations are strongly consistent and which are eventually consistent.
+This page explains which Cloud Storage operations are strongly consistent and which are eventually consistent.
 In the case of cacheable, publicly readable objects, you control the degree to which operations on the objects are consistent.

 Strongly consistent operations